bencvt/LibShapeDraw/README-Trident.md

 # Usage in LibShapeDraw

 Rather than reinvent the wheel, LibShapeDraw includes Trident 1.3 to assist client code in animating its shapes.
-The integration is intentionally loose;
-client code using LibShapeDraw is *not* obliged to use any part of Trident.

 See `projects/demos/src/main/java/LSDDemoTrident*.java` for sample usage.